← Back to Blog

 How can I determine and document the maximum occupancy for my short-term rental property in Nova Scotia?

-Next, measure the usable living space in your property and apply these regulations to calculate the maximum number of guests allowed.
-Don’t forget to factor in details like the number of exits, window sizes (for emergency escape), and the overall layout of the property.
-Make sure to clearly document your calculations, including all measurements and references to the relevant codes.
-Keep this record handy for inspections or to address any tenant questions.
+Start by checking local building codes and fire safety rules.
+Measure the usable living space and apply regulations to calculate the maximum number of guests allowed.
+Factor in the number of exits, window sizes for emergency escape, and the overall layout.
+Document your calculations including all measurements and references to relevant codes.
+Consult with a local building inspector or fire marshal if you are unsure.